bsergean/wsproxy/README.md

 A simple python websocket proxy, with per message deflate compression support unlike nginx, apache or haproxy which just proxy at the TCP level.
-Alpha quality, *not* battle-tested, a fast but functional experiment.
+Alpha quality, *not* battle-tested, a quick but functional experiment.

 # Usage